uwuclxdy/uwuweb/docs/project-functions.md

   justification based on class-subject assignment.
 Returns true if authorized.
 - `studentOwnsJustification(int $attId): bool` - Verifies if current student is the owner of a specific attendance record/justification.
 Returns true if student owns the record.

-The API endpoint performs comprehensive role checks and ensures users can only access and modify justifications appropriate for their role.
-All functions enforce proper validation, sanitization, and error handling with meaningful JSON responses.

 ## /api/attendance.php